nextflow-io/nextflow/docs/operator.rst

 The above snippet will print 10 numbers in the range from 1 to 100.

-The operator supports a second parameter that allows to set the initial `seed` for the random number generator.
+The operator supports a second parameter that allows you to set the initial `seed` for the random number generator.
 By setting it, the ``randomSample`` operator will always return the same pseudo-random sequence.
 For example::

   Channel